Cordelia lets Angel off the hook when he tries to atone for damaging their friendship.

 Hearing that, Cordelia tilted her head so their eyes caught and held.
 With an edge to her voice, she returned, “It won’t ever be that way again.”

 “Yes, it will,” Angel sounded determined to make it so.
-Hazel eyes flickered in silent acknowledgement of the needy resolve she saw in those dark depths.
+Her eyes flickered in silent acknowledgement of the needy resolve she saw in those dark depths.

 Wesley knew that Cordelia was right.
 No matter how desperate he was to recapture the relationship they had before, Angel would never be able to return their friendship to its previous status.
 There were too many emotions bared raw by his betrayal and abandonment.
 What little Angel had revealed about his entanglement with Darla and the fact that he’d purposefully kept Cordelia in the dark about the fact that he’d slept with his sire made Wes realize there was far more going on here than wanting to get back to the status quo.